cogitatio: (116)

 canon information.

-Arknights is a wonderful game with an intense plot that is unfortunately gated behind "get good scrub" and a zillion different mini-events!
-Operator stories are also gated behind Trust, aka general usage, and as such, it can honestly be really difficult to find different bits of character lore even if you're a seasoned veteran of the game (which I am not: I've actually only been playing since May 2022).
+Arknights is a wonderful game with a very intense plot that is unfortunately gated behind "get good scrub" and a zillion different mini-events!
+Operator stories are also gated behind Trust, aka general usage, and as such, it can honestly be really difficult to find different bits of character lore even if you're a seasoned veteran of the game (which I am not: I've only been playing on and off since May 2022).

-Since the fandom is excellent when it comes to strategic discussion, but generally bad at distinguishing between what's canon and headcanon regarding the Doctor, I'm just going to go ahead and keep a running list of the Doctor's more obscure canon attributes!
+All this being said, for my own reference, I'm going to keep a running list of the Doctor's more obscure canon attributes!
 That being said, some of this is already presented on their fandom Wiki page.

 This also doubles as a character playlist, but I don't expect anyone to like my taste in music besides me.
 I've just wanted to make one for a while.
 The Doctor's playlist consists of Japanese future bass, mostly very floaty and uplifting because they're really quite soft on the inside, coupled with a little bit of hardcore EDM for their darker themes.